MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/troubleshoot-forecast-issues.md

 ### Cause

 The fields in the rollup entity have field-level security.
+The rollup entity fields include option set used for selector field, amount field and date field.

 ### Resolution